tugboat/pakyow-web/manual/05 Controllers.markdown

 <h1 id="section_5">5 Controllers</h1>

 In Pakyow, controllers are optional but recommended for an app of any substantial size.
-When a request is matched, it is routed to a controller and an action (unless a block is defined for the route; see Routing for more information).
+When a request is matched, it is routed to a controller and an action (unless a block is defined for the route; see [Routes](#section_4) for more information).

 A controller is a class, an action is a method defined in the class.
 For example: